 This is why most good beauty therapists and manicurists will recommend using nail glue – a specific type of product aimed at gluing nails without exposing anyone to damage or injury.

 Are there other concerns with acrylic nails?

-In some cases, the glue used within these types of manicures can dry incredibly hard – especially if the adhesive is intended to be used for a longer period of time.
+In some cases, when using nail art supplies the glue used within these types of manicures can dry incredibly hard – especially if the adhesive is intended to be used for a longer period of time.
 In these cases, the glue can sometimes form such a bond between the false and real nail that if the former one splits or cracks, it can take a toll on the natural nail underneath.
 These events are very unlikely however, and it’s one of the reasons why beauticians may choose to buff the underside of the false nail beforehand and why they always use nail shop & beauty products made especially for acrylic nails in salons.

 This can help to ensure that should any movement take place the glue will simply crack and break apart, instead of taking the natural cuticle with it.

 And what about the long term concerns of using false nails?

 Most acrylics will last for between 4 and 6 weeks, but there can be times when they can remain in place for up to 3 months.
 In these cases, the only concerns relate to the gap that can appear between the false nail and the layer of skin at the base of the cuticle.
 This isn’t a painful event however – it can simply be quite obvious when looked at.
 To combat this, a filler can be applied which can allow the acrylic to appear longer, whilst protecting the real nail underneath.